 The regional model with local offices provides clear advantages for both marketing work and competitiveness.
-Many enterprises prioritise suppliers of business-critical solutions and services which have a local entrenchment and presence.
+Many enterprises prioritise suppliers of business-critical solutions and services which have a local entrenchment and expertise.
 Establishing long-term relationships with the client and thereby learning its business and systems is also easier.
 This model helps Bouvet to overcome the client's challenges more effectively.

 Closeness to the client also opens opportunities to collaborate in continuously developing the company's services.
-Bouvet participated on a number of occasions in 2014 in strategically important collaboration projects for developing new services and products.
-One consequence in 2014 was the company's creation of a department to develop Sesam, an integration product.
-Bouvet also won a number of prizes during the year for solutions developed in cooperation with its clients.
+Bouvet participated on a number of occasions in 2015 in strategically important collaboration projects for developing new services and products.